45 Central Street Norwood, Massachusetts (781)762-3300

 We do not accept walk-in submissions

 Your submission is carefully considered and the marketability of your work is the key factor in choosing to show your work.
-If your work is what we’re looking for, we’ll set up a time to meet for you to bring in some available pieces.
+If your work is what we’re looking for, we’ll set up a time to meet with you.

 Other points to consider: